-Under the Legal Profession Act 2006 (NT) (LPA), it is the responsibility of each practitioner to ensure that they have a current practising certificate.
+Under the Legal Profession Act 2006 (NT) (LPA), it is the responsibility of each practitioner to ensure that they have a current Practising Certificate (PC).
 The practising certificate year runs from 1 July to 30 June each year.

-There are 5 types of practising certificates issued in the Northern Territory:
+There are 5 types of PCs issued in the Northern Territory:

-- Unrestricted: Usually issued to firm partners, sole practitioners, and senior solicitors in government departments, or legal aid organisations.
-Entitlement to an Unrestricted Practising Certificate is set out in the LPA or inquiries may be directed to the Law Society.
+- Unrestricted - Usually issued to firm partners, sole practitioners, and senior solicitors in government departments, or legal aid organisations.
+Entitlement to an Unrestricted PC is set out in the LPA or inquiries may be directed to the Society.

-- Restricted: Employee solicitor in a legal firm, government department or legal aid service.
-Must be supervised by the holder of an Unrestricted Practising Certificate.
+- Restricted - Employee solicitor in a legal firm, government department or legal aid service.
+Must be supervised by the holder of an Unrestricted PC.

 In addition to the application form you should provide: